maueroats/teaching/content/intermediate-cs/typed/typed-ex3.md

 2. Write a draw handler that draws a rectangle with the player's name inside of it (you pick a size) and then potentially rotates it 90 degrees if `horizontal?` is false.

+3. Write a key handler that flips the image from horizontal to vertical when you hit space.

-3. Write a key handler that adds the key hit to the end of the name.
+3. Add to your key handler so any other (length 1) key that is hit is added to the end of the existing name.
+Advanced: make backspace work.

 4. Write a mouse handler that changes the location of the image when you click.